 If this is not an option, it is very likely that the hashing power does not exist at all.

 There are only a handful of ASIC manufacturers who could service a large scale mining operation with hardware.
 Any cloud mining operation would not only allow an ASIC manufacturer to disclose a large ASIC purchase, but they’d also want them to do so to prove they are serious.
-So far, no cloud mining operation we are aware of has has an ASIC manufacturer acknowledge they are selling hardware to a cloud mining company.
+So far, Bitdeer is the only cloud mining operation we are aware of has has an ASIC manufacturer acknowledge they are selling hardware to them.

 Cloud mining operations that offer affiliate bonuses are very suspect, especially when they are offering numbers as high as 10%.
 Bitcoin mining is very competitive and has incredibly thin margins.
 There would be no way to mine profitably if they were paying not only you, but also the person who referred you.

-If there is no way to the know idenntity of the cloud mining operation, there is no way to hold them accountable if they run with the money.
-It also makes it harder to catch the person who stole your money.
+If there is no way to the know the identity of the cloud mining operation, there is no way to hold them accountable if they run with the money.

 If, for instance, Jack Dorsey or Elon Musk was an investor/founder of a cloud mining operation (and they were public about it in a verifiable way), it would speak volumes about the legitimacy of the operation because they are so wealthy and so public that they would have too much to lose by scamming a few thousand people out of a few Bitcoins.